-In response to the ongoing pandemic, the BC Wildfire Service has implemented new media protocols to reduce and mitigate the risks of COVID-19 for our media partners and our staff.
-Until further notice the BC Wildfire Service is not able to accommodate face-to-face interviews.
-Staff will be available for Interviews by phone, Skype or other online tools.
+In response to the ongoing pandemic, the BC Wildfire Service has implemented updated media protocols to reduce and mitigate the risks of COVID-19 for our media partners and our staff members.
+Until further notice, media interviews will be held virtually whenever possible.
+Staff members will be available for interviews by phone, Skype or other online tools.
+In certain circumstances, face-to-face interviews may be considered based on situational or operational needs.
+All in-person interviews must be pre-approved and current COVID-19 safety protocols must be followed.

 Additionally, we are unable to provide helicopter flights to members of the media because revised aviation protocols are in place.
-Other requests, such as visits to fire camps, may also be declined depending on the situation and health guidelines that are in place.
+Other requests, such as visits to fire camps, may be declined depending on the situation and health guidelines that are in place at the time.

 For the safety and health of fireline workers, any member of the media who wishes to visit the scene of a fire must request permission to do so.
-Where possible, the BC Wildfire Service will provide opportunities for its media partners to visit the scene of a wildfire when it is safe to do so.
+Where possible, the BC Wildfire Service will provide opportunities for its media partners to visit the scene of a wildfire.

-The BC Wildfire Service will continue to work with its media partners to provide accurate and timely information about active wildfires during the 2020 wildfire season.
+The BC Wildfire Service will continue to work with its media partners to provide accurate and timely information about active wildfires during the 2021 wildfire season.